 #4 Better digestion, more growth

-In kangaroo care the premature baby has less of the stress hormones somatostatin and cortisol.
+In kangaroo care a premature baby has less of the stress hormones somatostatin and cortisol.
 Presence of somatostatin slows down the gut and so the baby’s growth rate.
-Cortisol increases blood pressure which can contribute to the brain bleeds common in premature babies (Bergman, 2010).
-In addition, skin-to-skin contact may promote the release of digestive hormones 11.
+In addition, skin-to-skin contact may promote the release of digestive hormones.13 Jill Bergman explains:

 In skin-to-skin contact [SSC], the baby is in a relaxed mode so all her hormones prepare her gut to absorb food maximally.
 SSC babies can grow at 30g per day which is twice the rate of an incubator baby.
 Skin-to-skin care will mean less time in hospital.